solid/solidproject.org/pages/home.md

             <p class="content has-text-centered is-large">
             Solid is led by the inventor of the Web,
             <b><a href="{{site.baseurl}}/team/">Sir Tim Berners-Lee</a></b>,
-            to help realize his vision
+            to help realise his vision
             for its future.</p>

           </div>